 Mastery of Michelangelo’s David One of a Kind

 While in Florence you can’t miss one of humanity’s crowning artistic achievements.
-With skip-the-line entry to Michelangelo’s timeless David statue at the Accademia, you’ll lay your eyes on what is probably the world’s most famous marble sculpture.
+With a skip-the-line entry to Michelangelo’s timeless David statue at the Accademia, you’ll lay your eyes on what is probably the world’s most famous marble sculpture.

-Hear the captivating narrative behind this symbol of the Renaissance, and pinnacle of artistic genius, as your personal art historian tells you all there is to know from symbolism to craft.
+Hear the captivating narrative behind this symbol of the Renaissance, and the pinnacle of artistic genius, as your personal art historian tells you all there is to know from symbolism to craft.
 You’ll also have the chance to get up close and personal with Michelangelo at work on his “Prisoners” statues, enigmatic visions of the master’s creative process as he sought to “free” the figures that were trapped inside these massive blocks.

 Our One Day in Florence Tour Takes You Full Circle

-With the Accademia recent history now, you’ll take to the streets of Florence to unlock their hidden secrets.
+With the Accademia’s recent history now, you’ll take to the streets of Florence to unlock their hidden secrets.
 On this walking tour of its fascinating sights you’ll make stops to admire the city’s breathtaking cathedral, Santa Maria del Fiore, crowned by Brunelleschi’s gravity-defying dome, as well as visit Piazza della Signoria to hear tales of the Medici and the struggles for political power in the city, all in the shadow of imperious Palazzo Vecchio.